 The Company sells roast and ground coffee and tea to The J.M.
 Smucker Company ("J.M.
 Smucker") pursuant to a co-packing agreement.
-The co-packing agreement was assigned by Sara Lee Corporation ("Sara Lee") to J.M.
-Smucker on February 17, 2012, as part of J.M.
-Smucker's acquisition of Sara Lee's coffee business.
-The Company recognizes revenue from the co-packing arrangement for sale of tea on a net basis, net of direct costs of revenue, since the Company acts as an agent of J.M.
+The Company recognizes revenue from the co-packing arrangement for the sale of tea on a net basis, net of direct costs of revenue, since the Company acts as an agent of J.M.
 Smucker in such transactions.
-As of December 31, 2012 and June 30, 2012, the Company had \$0.4 million and \$0.8 million, respectively, of receivables related to this arrangement, which are included in "Other receivables" in the consolidated balance sheets (see Note 3).
+As of March 31, 2013 and June 30, 2012, the Company had \$0.3 million and \$0.8 million, respectively, of receivables related to this arrangement, which are included in "Other receivables" in the consolidated balance sheets (see Note 4).